 Number of permit holders: The number of Hawaii longline limited access permit holders is 164.
 Not all such permits are renewed and used every year.
-Permit holders may use the permits for either deep-set or shallow-set fishing, but must notify NMFS how they will fish before each trip.
-Most holders of Hawaii longline limited access permits are based in, or operate out of, Hawaii.
-Longline general permits are not limited by number.
-These general permits are open access and usable in Guam, CNMI, and the Pacific Remote Island Areas; they are usually not more than a half dozen a year.
+Permit holders may use the permits for either deep-set or shallow-set fishing,

 Number of active shallow-set longline vessels targeting swordfish: From 2007 to 2011, the number of active shallow-set longline vessels based in and landing in Hawaii was 28, 27, 28, 28, and 20.